 On November 3, 2020, voters in the state of Maryland passed Question 2 on their ballot by a margin of over 60%.
 The passage solidified legal sports betting in Maryland.

-Now that sports betting has been approved by voters, the 2021 legislature will have to fine-tune the exact rules and regulations for MD sports betting operators with another bill.
+Now that sports betting had been approved by voters, the 2021 legislature had to fine-tune the exact rules and regulations for MD sports betting operators with another bill.

-That bill will then have to be signed by the Governor and would have to wait until July 1, 2021, to go into effect.
+That bill would then have had to have been signed by the Governor and would have to wait until July 1, 2021, to go into effect.

 Maryland Sports Betting FAQs